DFKI-SignLanguage/VideoProcessingTools/README.md

         cons.consume(frame=frame)
 ```

-or course, any of combination of _image_dir_ or _video_ can be used for input or output.
+of course, any of combination of _image_dir_ or _video_ can be used for input or output.

 There are also a couple of factory methods, automatically determining if the source, or destination is a directory or a video file.
 For example: